Gloriane7767/Workshop_SchoolManagement/README.md

 > **Make your Dao classes implement** the methods from the interfaces above.

 ### Methods Explanation:
-- Student save(Student student) and Course save(Course course) should add objects to the collection and return the same object back.
+- se.lexicon.Student save(se.lexicon.Student student) and se.lexicon.Course save(se.lexicon.Course course) should add objects to the collection and return the same object back.
 - The find methods should find and return object(s) matching the search criteria.
 - The delete methods should remove matching object from the collection.